reduxjs/reselect/README.md

 ## FAQ

-### Q: Why isn't my selector recomputing when the input state changes?
+### Q: Why isn’t my selector recomputing when the input state changes?

 A: Check that your memoization function is compatible with your state update function (i.e. the reducer if you are using Redux).
 For example, a selector created with `createSelector` will not work with a state update function that mutates an existing object instead of creating a new one each time. `createSelector` uses an identity check (`===`) to detect that an input has changed, so mutating an existing object will not trigger the selector to recompute because mutating an object does not change its identity.
 Note that if you are using Redux, mutating the state object is [almost certainly a mistake](http://rackt.github.io/redux/docs/Troubleshooting.html).